Available with:

 Why You'll Love it

-Choose a specialist pathway
+Optional specialist pathway

 A specialist pathway is your opportunity to further tailor your studies to become an expert in your chosen field.
 Our pathway provides you with specific modules and opportunities to enable you to tailor your studies towards areas you are passionate about, through a Psychology specialism.
-Choose from various modules and optional pathways to align with your interests and career goals.
+Choose from various modules to align with your interests and career goals.

-What you'll Study
+What You'll Study

 The information listed in this section is an overview of the academic content of the course that will take the form of either core or option modules and should be used as a guide.
 We review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.
 If during a review process, course content is significantly changed, we will contact you to notify you of these changes if you receive an offer from us.